Introduction

 We are entitled to be paid reasonable remuneration for the work that we do for you.
 Work is undertaken by our employees comprising solicitors, trainee solicitors, paralegals and support staff, and by self-employed consultants comprising solicitors, barristers and other fee earners.
 Time spent is usually the most important single element in calculating our fees, but they will take account of the complexity, difficulty and novelty of the matter, the skill, specialised knowledge and responsibility required, the number of documents involved, the place where the work has to be done, the value of the transaction and the importance of the matter to you.

-We are entitled to charge for all the time we reasonably spend on your affairs from the point that you first instruct us, including (but not limited to) initial interviews, meetings, correspondence, emails and faxes with you and others, telephone calls, file reviews, research, travel, waiting time, and compliance with money laundering legislation in relation to you.
+We are entitled to charge for all the time we reasonably spend on your affairs from the point that you first instruct us, including (but not limited to) initial interviews, meetings, correspondence, emails and faxes with you and others, telephone calls, file reviews, research, travel, waiting time, and compliance with money laundering legislation in relation to you; the latter will include our administration fee and the cost of an electronic ID check with our chosen provider, details of which are included in the Engagement Letter.
+We will charge an administration fee for telegraphic transfers, details of which are included in the Engagement Letter.
+We will also charge an administration fee if we are instructed to draft your Will and you would like to register it, details of which are included in the Engagement Letter.

 We are entitled to charge for any expenses incurred by us which are specific to the work we do for you, including (but not limited to) printing, photocopying and telephone call charges, library research charges, translation fees, bank transfer fees, travel and subsistence expenses, couriers and special delivery charges (all of which are referred to as “specific expenses”).
 These specific expenses are unlikely to be recoverable from an opponent in the event of an order or agreement that your opponent pay your costs.